Skip to main content

 The 2020 Census asked everyone to provide information about ther origin as part of the race and ethnicity questions.
 These details are considered detailed race information.

-In September 2023, the Census Bureau released tabulations of this detailed race information on data.census.gov and in January 2024 the data was also made available in downloadable summary files.
+In September 2023, the Census Bureau released age and sex tabulations of this detailed race information on data.census.gov and in January 2024 the data was also made available in downloadable summary files.
+This was followed in August 2024 with information on types of household and tenure by detailed race of the householder.

 There are a few things about this dataset that make it different from other Census products: